eventrac/slate/source/index.html.md

 # Introduction

-Welcome to the eventrac API!
+Welcome to the eventrac developer API.
 You can use our API to access Event/Race information and add Participants to a given Race.

 To help with development, a collection of API calls are available in postman.
 This is using our sandbox environment.